Blog

 1. Scope: From Single Rules to Complete Decision Strategies

-A rules engine applies individual rules or decision tables — for example, “if the credit score is below 600, decline the application.”
+A rules engine applies individual rules or decision tables.
+For example, “if the credit score is below 600, decline the application.”
 It executes each statement as written, without awareness of external factors or historical outcomes.

 A decision engine, by contrast, orchestrates entire decision strategies.
 It integrates data from multiple systems, evaluates segmentation models, applies predictive scoring, and then determines the best next action.
 Instead of simply approving or rejecting, it may adjust pricing, route cases for review, or recommend alternative offers — all within a unified framework.